qooxdoo/qooxdoo/docs/cli/commands.md

   upgrade [options]                         upgrades a qooxdoo application
 ````

-To see the subcommands parameters and options, just type in `qx <command>`.
+To see the subcommands parameters and options, just type in `qx <command> --help`.

 # Persistent Configuration